J33R4FF3/J33R4FF3.github.io/_posts/2021-02-02-Creating-TCP-Bind-Shell-with-C.md

 The return value of the accept syscall is a new file descriptor pointing to the newly created socket.

-Stage 5 - Map STDIN/STDOUT and STDERROR to the new socket for remote shell capabilities
+<h3>Stage 5 - Map STDIN/STDOUT and STDERROR to the new socket for remote shell capabilities</h3>

 For this stage we will be duplicating the file descriptor of our newly created socket and provide it with the basic shell capabilities and we will be using the dup2 syscall for this purpose.
 We need to provide the file descriptor of our newly created socket and the integer assigned to STDIN (0), STDOUT (1) and STDERROR(2) to dup2.